 Ugh, swimsuit season.
 Whether you are Heidi Klum or an average Joe-sephina like me, we dread throwing on a bikini as much as our monthly (okay, I SHOULD be going monthly) bikini waxes.
 At 16, I was too skinny to be seen in a bathing suit.
 By 24, whenever I was in a swimsuit, my mind was constantly thinking … “just don’t bend over and if you do, cover the tummy… I repeat, cover the tummy.”
 It was insane.
+I’m here to share how I feel confident in a swimsuit.

 I read an article in Cosmopolitan on how to always feel bikini ready and I literally rolled my eyes.
 Wear heels, get a tan, rock ‘beachy’ waves, stand up straight, exfoliate … the list goes on.
 It all seemed a little “extra” if you ask me.